 - Individuality and previous incarnations

 - KRID=34 (KRI stands for Karmic Relationships Individuality, to uniquely denote the different Individuality threads covered in these lectures).
 A previous incarnation in the Greek cultural age is described, as a artist and follower of Plato.
-He is given as an example of someone benefiting from the Jupiter sphere in the process between death and a new birth.
+Goethe is described as an example of someone benefiting from the Jupiter sphere in the process between death and a new birth.

-- 'spider in the web' of karmic relationships in the period of German idealism (see Schema FMC00.243)
+- 'spider in the web' in the period of German idealism

 - report by Rudolf Meyer in 1984, heard from witness report by Schröder in Bremen around 1920 (Der Europäer, May 1998)

-- research has been made on this, oa that Steiner mentions both Moses and Goethe on a number of occasions in the same lecture on the one or the other (eg 1908-12-05-GA068, 1911-03-09-GA060), and certain elements in Goethe's biography.
+- research has been made on this, oa that Steiner mentions both Moses and Goethe in the same lecture on a number of occasions, and certain elements in Goethe's biography.
 See also the positioning of the Moses-Goethe stream in Note - 'On Hermetics and Anthroposophy' in the Discussion area of Franz Bardon and initiation

 - Rudolf Steiner worked as an editor at the Goethe archives in Weiner between 1888-1896 and wrote:

 - introductions for and commentaries to four volumes of Goethe's scientific writings